 Implementers would benefit from a tighter standardization through a reduction of the CATALOG.XML coverage polygons.

-In order to simplify the job of S-100 implementers for CATALOG.XML the only requirement is for a representation which encodes a simple, connected polygon with a single exterior and 0 or more holes.

 Specification

 In order to simplify the job of S-100 implementers for CATALOG.XML the only requirement is for a representation which encodes a simple, connected polygon with a single exterior and 0 or more holes.